rancher/rancher/docs/installing-rancher/installing-server/ha/index.md

       rancher/server
       ```

-6. Point load balancer at the server targets.
+6. Point your load balancer at the server targets
 7. Go to new installation ip: `http://<LB ip>:<port>`